Sīlānanda: Brief biography

 Born in Mandalay, he first ordained as a novice monk (samanera) on 14 April 1943 at the age of 16, during Thingyan celebrations.
-He was ordained under Sayadaw U Pannavata at the Mahavijjodaya Chaung Monastery on the Sagaing Hills and given the Dharma name Sīlānanda.
+He was ordained under Sayadaw U Pannavata at the Mahavijjodaya Chaung Monastery on the Sagaing Hills and given the Dhamma name Sīlānanda.
 He attended the Kelly High School, an American Baptist mission school, before entering the monkhood.

 On 2 July 1947, he underwent higher ordination at the same monastery.
 Four days later, he was re-ordained at Mandalay's Payagyi monastery.
 From 1946 to 1948, he passed three grades of the Burmese government religious examinations and given the status of Dhammacariya (Master of the Dhamma in 1950 and was conferred the title Sasanadhaja Siripavara Dhammacariya.
 In 1950, he was ordained once again, at Rangoon's Kyaungtawya Shwegyin monastery.
 In 1954, he gained an honorific suffix -abhivamsa for passing the religious examination of the Pariyattisasanahita Association in Mandalay.
 He travelled to University College Columbo and passed GCE Advanced Level Examinations with distinctions in Sanskrit and Pali.

 In 1960, he became the chief abbot of the Mahavijjodaya Chaung monastery, where he had been ordained as a novice monk.
 In 1968, he moved to Abyarama Shwegu Taik monastery in Mandalay, and presided as chief abbot.
 He also served as the spiritual advisor of the Theravada Buddhist Society of America (TBSA) and abbot of TBSA's Dhammananda Vihara monastery in the United States.

 He taught Buddhist scriptures at Sagaing's Atothokdayone Pali University and Mandalay Arts and Sciences University and compiled the Tipitaka Pali-Burmese dictionary and became a distinguished editor of the Pali Canon at the Sixth Buddhist council in Rangoon.
 He taught Pali language at Mandalay University, too.

 In 1999, at the request of Sitagu Sayadaw, he agreed to become rector of International Theravada Buddhist Missionary University, opened in the same year.
 He was succeeded by Ashin Nandamalabhivamsa after his death in 2005.

 He died of a brain tumor on 13 August 2005 at the age of 78 in Northern California.